 Examples of ACF Brill C-series and Crown Touring Coach

 I unfortunately have never had the opportunity to ride in an IC 41 – but while visiting the island of Kauai in the mid 80’s, did ride in an ACF Brill coach.
 At that time the company that ran the Fern Grotto boat tour had several small early-1950’s refurbished C-27 Brill coaches that transported passengers back to the entrance after the tour.
 I wish I had taken a picture of them.
-Also while in Hawaii, there were several large Crown touring coaches used by tour companies – these all had Hall-Scott engines.
-They were easily recognizable – a big, deep bass rumble from the under-floor gas engine – if you stood close enough it almost felt like the ground was shaking.
+Also while in Hawaii, there were several large Crown touring coaches – these all had Hall-Scott engines.
+They were easily recognizable – a big, deep bass rumble from the under-floor gas engine – if you stood close enough you could feel the ground shaking.

 Great post.
 I’ve always liked the style of these coaches with their forward mounted front axle.
 Here’s an oddball within the brand.
 It’s the 1950 ACF ICO-X-001 deck-and-a-half prototype.
 It’s the only one they ever built and actually saw revenue service for a while with Trailways….